cloud-atlas-ai/obsidian-client/README.md

 3. Unzip it and copy the directory to your vault `<vault>/.obsidian/plugins/cloud-atlas`.
 4. Reload Obsidian.
 5. Enable the plugin.
+6. Set the API key in the plugin settings.

 ## Development